 Peak cough flow <240L/min with:

 - * Chest infection requiring hospital admission

 - * Chest infections treated at home with antibiotic therapy

 Please optimise saliva management

-- Urgent referrals will be vetted by the LFU consultant team and triaged to an urgent assessment with Emily Ballard (specialist physiotherapist) for outpatient NIV set up in 2 weeks and review by a consultant in clinic in 6-8 weeks.
+- Urgent referrals will be vetted by the LFU consultant team and triaged to an urgent assessment with Shauna Sheridan (specialist physiotherapist) for outpatient NIV set up in two weeks and review by a consultant in clinic in 6-8 weeks.
 These should be marked as URGENT and reason for URGENT referral.